NoUsername10/Solax-Cloud-API-for-Home-assistant/README.md

 ### Managing Inverters
 To add or remove inverters later:
-1. Go to your Solax Multi Inverter integration
+1. Go to your Solax Cloud API integration
 2. Click **Configure**
 3. Add new serial numbers or remove existing ones
 4. Click **Save Changes**